Struggling with student debt? Here’s how to pay off student loans faster

 If you’ve taken on debt to get your diploma, now what?
 Here’s how to be financially savvy about repaying your student loans.

-According to Statistics Canada, Canadian students enrolled in an undergraduate program shelled out on average $6,693 in tuition costs for the 2021/2022 academic year.
+According to Statistics Canada, Canadian students enrolled in a full-time undergraduate program shelled out an average of $6,834 in tuition costs for the 2022/2023 academic year, and graduate students paid an average of $7,437.
 If you live away from home, you might need loans to cover housing costs, too.
 Over a typical four-year program, that can mean shouldering tens of thousands of dollars of debt.

 So, how can you pay off your student loan debt?
 We break down the types of student loans, repayment strategies, and how you can balance this obligation with other priorities.